The head waiter has a moustache with the tips waxed and curled up in twin hooks, giving him the look of a villain in a 1920s silent movie…

 There is a bullet hole scored in the pillar beside my table: a relic of a terrorist attack that took place here in 2008.
 Melissa, the flight attendant on the Singapore Airlines flight from Singapore told me about it.
 But she also recommended the Leopold as a good place to hang out so here I am.
 My ice cold bottle of Kingfisher beer came with a bowl of peanuts.
 The head waiter has a moustache with the tips waxed and curled up in twin hooks, giving him the look of a villain in a 1920s silent movie.

 This place is also a hangout for hip young locals.
-Outside the traffic is stalled on the street.
 Young couples hold hands and whisper to each other; table groups of young men quaff cocktails from dispensers shaped like antique petrol pumps.
 The ceiling fans stir the torpid air.
+Outside the traffic is stalled on the Shahid Bhagat Singh Street.
 The food looks good but it is expensive.
 Besides, I have my eye on a local joint serving Mowgli foods across the road.
 I think I’ll have another beer and enjoy the ambience.

 The Leopold has, according to the t-shirts for sale, been here since 1871.
 Some Chinese tourists come in, some older Europeans wearing shorts (they look shell-shocked) and a couple of burly pseudo-hippies.
 I can imagine Bollywood stars here, and professional cricketers.
 The people next to me are Russians.
 I heard one of them say “spasiba” as he left.
 At another table a young Indian couple share a plate of ice cream covered with a tracery of chocolate syrup.
 The boy lovingly feeds spoonfuls of it to his girlfriend.